Alpine resorts

 We promote fire safety in tourist accommodation buildings.

-The forms and resources below help in certifying and maintaining essential fire safety measures.
+These forms and resources help in certifying and maintaining essential fire safety measures.

 1. Annual fire safety statement